mvanis/PageRank/README.md

 Try running it on small_now (to see how it works quickly), or adding more commands and running it on lawfareblog.

+UPDATE: now we can return urls that are closely related the --search_query.
+Adjusting some hyperparameters can change the results to focus on the --search_query

+Take a look;

+Comment out line 188, change line to "url_satisfies_query_notsim(url,query):" and you'll get the results below.

 For example;

 ```